Treatment Option Overview

 Key Points for This Section

 - There are different types of treatment for patients with childhood astrocytoma.

 - Children with astrocytomas should have their treatment planned by a team of health care providers who are experts in treating childhood brain tumors.

-- Childhood brain tumors may cause symptoms that begin before diagnosis and continue for months or years.
+- Childhood brain tumors may cause signs and symptoms that begin before diagnosis and continue for months or years.

 - Some cancer treatments cause side effects months or years after treatment has ended.

 - New types of treatment are being tested in clinical trials.

 - If fluid builds up around the brain and spinal cord, a cerebrospinal fluid diversion procedure may be done.

 - Patients may want to think about taking part in a clinical trial.